Horticultural charcoal is just one of many carbon-based materials to have hit the botanical spotlight.

 From filtering and enriching soils to absorbing bad odors, there’s seemingly nothing that this black magic dust can’t do.

-In reality, the science and the marketing spiel around charcoal for plants is a little more murky.
+In reality, the science and the marketing spiel around charcoal for plants is a little murkier.

-Honestly, it does have tremendous potential benefit when used for the right reasons.
+Honestly, it does have tremendous potential benefits when used for the right reasons.

 In this guide, we’re going to filter through the benefits (see what I did there?) to see exactly how you and your plants can make the most of horticultural charcoal.